 It was giving...
 GIRL!
 It's right there!
 "Do you want to be well?"
 (John 5:6)

-Now, I'm not going to romanticize the US mental health system or dismissively tell you to go to therapy and all of your will go away.
+Now, I'm not going to romanticize the quality of the US mental health system or dismissively tell folks to go to therapy and all of your will go away.
 While I think a lot more of us could benefit from it.
 Therapy is not one-size fits all.
 There are different types of therapy depending on what you need.
-Although my therapist is Christian, advertised it on her profile, and quotes scripture on occasion this is not "Christian/Biblical counseling."
+Every therapist is different.
+Although my therapist is Christian, and quotes scripture on occasion this is not "Christian/Biblical counseling."
 For my personal history and health concerns, I need more than what "biblical counselors" can give.
 Plus, I already have a slew of friends and family that point me to the Word when I'm down.

-Finding the right therapist definitely requires extensive research, sometimes trial and error, and sadly--for those live in the USA and don't have health insurance that covers it--a whole lot of money.
-I found mine this time searching for a black woman in my area on PsychologyToday.com and using my mom's insurance (thx mom <3).
+Finding the right therapist definitely requires extensive research, sometimes trial and error, and sadly--for those live in the USA and don't have health insurance that covers therapy--a whole lot of money.
+I found mine searching for a black woman in my area on PsychologyToday.com and using my mom's insurance (thx mom <3).

-Whether therapy's accessible to you right now or not; I pray the best for you on this healing journey--however God manifests it for in this season.
+Whether therapy's accessible to you right now or not; I pray the best for you on this healing journey--however God manifests it.

 Help us prioritize

 and spiritual healing

 with the same compassion and urgency as YOU.

 Order our steps on a path of true deliverance,